Working at the University of Montpellier

 At the University of Montpellier

-Student jobs and civic service volunteers
+Student jobs and civic service volunteer opportunities

-Within partner institutions
+At partner institutions

-Staff training
+Staff Training

-The collective training offer
+The group training program

-Developing your skills remotely and continuously
+Develop your skills remotely and on an ongoing basis

 Management application

-For information or documentation on:
+For information or materials on:

 Office, digital, and collaborative tools

-Other free online courses/MOOCs and tutorials:
+Other free online courses / MOOCs and tutorials:

-Teaching and research
+Teaching and Research

-Other free online courses/MOOCs and tutorials:
+Other free online courses / MOOCs and tutorials:

 Health and Safety